Char D1: In exile

 The Char D1s were thereafter shipped to the typical destination of French army ordnance that was obsolete but too valuable to be scrapped: the colonies.
 In 1937 they arrived in North-Africa, there to form three new battalions, 61, 65 and 67 BCC, to counter Italy's threat of invading and capturing Tunisia.
 As the organic strength of each battalion was 45, and one tank had been used to build a radio tank, fourteen Char D1s were allocated to the matériel reserve.
-Remarkably, in view of the fact that even a reserve of this size was insufficient given the poor reliability, a Cavalry unit, 5e Chasseurs, was allowed to appropriate twenty tanks for its own use, without any proper authorisation for this.
+Remarkably, since even a reserve of this size was insufficient given the poor reliability, a Cavalry unit, 5e Chasseurs, was allowed to appropriate twenty tanks for its own use, without any proper authorisation for this.

 Return to France

 In May 1940, during the Fall of France, it was decided after the German success of Fall Gelb, to reinforce mainland France with the North-African battalions.
 Predictably, the readiness of the Char D1s had in the meantime only worsened.
 It was decided to concentrate all 43 operational vehicles available into 67 BCC, the first unit to be shipped to France.
 As Italy had not yet declared war, the battalion reached France in relative safety in early June.

 On 9 June the main attack of Fall Rot began and on 11 June the German Panzerdivisionen attained a breakthrough.
 To cover the retreat, 67 BCC on 12 June reinforced the 6th Colonial Infantry Division's defence of the village of Souain, a position blocking 8.
 Panzerdivision.
 The 3rd company of the 67 BCC repulsed the first German attacks, destroying four enemy tanks.
 When it executed a flanking attack, following the official tactical doctrine prescribing that the best way of defence was to use the "shock effect" of an armoured counterstroke, it was itself hit in the flank by 37mm anti-tank fire and lost seven vehicles without any gain.
 Further German attacks were beaten off, again destroying some enemy tanks.
 The 2nd company was engaged by German infantry near Suippes.
 The 6th Colonial Division ordered a withdrawal to the south during the night.
 During this retreat, the 67 BCC lost most of its tanks.
 The 3rd company was ambushed and the remaining D1s were left in various villages as an attempt to strengthen their defense.
 Only four tanks remained on 14 June: three were disabled by their crew and the last one destroyed by an aerial attack.

 Of the 43 Char D1s participating in the campaign, 25 were completely destroyed; eighteen were captured by the Germans and given the designation Panzerkampfwagen 732 (f).
 There is no documented German use of the matériel.